Scroll to navigation

 std::enable_if can be used in many forms, including:

-* as an additional function argument (not applicable to operator overloads)
+* as an additional function argument (not applicable to most operator overloads),

-The behavior of a program that adds specializations for enable_if is undefined.
+If the program adds specializations for std::enable_if, the behavior is undefined.

 Member types